gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 You will need to create both test and live product SKUs separately in the Stripe Dashboard.
 Make sure you toggle to "Viewing test data", then create your products for local development.

-#### Create a checkout component that loads StripeJS and redirects to the checkout
+#### Create a checkout component that loads Stripe.js and redirects to the checkout

 Create a new file at `src/components/checkout.js`.
 Your `checkout.js` file should look like this: